 vSphere Bitfusion has a client-server architecture.
 The product allows multiple client virtual machines (VMs) running artificial intelligence (AI) and machine learning (ML) applications to share access to remote GPUs on virtual machines running vSphere Bitfusion server software.
 You run the applications on the vSphere Bitfusion client machines, while the GPUs that provide acceleration are installed on the vSphere Bitfusion server machines across a network.
 The applications can open files, allocate memory, and call CUDA as if operating on a machine with local GPUs.

 The following figure is an example of a small vSphere Bitfusion cluster, such as a set of vSphere Bitfusion server-client machines and vCenter Server on a switched network.
 A minimal vSphere Bitfusion cluster configuration is one client, one server, and one vCenter Server.
-You can create large clusters with multiple clients and multiple servers.
+You can create large clusters with multiple servers and clients.

 How does vSphere Bitfusion work

 When you start an AI or ML application on the vSphere Bitfusion client, vSphere Bitfusion intercepts the CUDA calls of the application, and sees the data and data pointers of the calls.
 The vSphere Bitfusion server does not require a connection to the storage, where the application data is kept, but to the vSphere Bitfusion client only.
 The client transfers the data and the rest of the CUDA calls to the server.
 The vSphere Bitfusion server processes the calls and returns the results back to the client.

 When you start AI and ML applications in vSphere Bitfusion, you can share the GPUs resources.

 - You can dynamically allocate and access GPU resources from vSphere Bitfusion servers.

 Applications can share GPU resources that are not installed on local machines and you can run each application in a suitable environment on a configured vSphere Bitfusion client, such as a VM, bare metal machine, or container.
 Applications consume GPU acceleration services from a pool of vSphere Bitfusion servers across a network, and consume the resources only for the length of time that an application or session runs.
 GPUs return to the pool when applications or sessions complete.

 - You can access partitions of GPU resources for concurrent sharing with other applications.